Art (ART)

 Add Consent: Instructor Consent

 Advanced-level work in graphic design.
 Exploration of several areas of design including logos, visual identiy and branding, posters, editorial design, packaging design, annual reports, advertising, and web design.
-Further instruction and practice with Adobe Creative Suite design software (In Design, Photoshop, and Illustrator).
+Further instruction and practice with Adobe CC software (In Design, Photoshop, and Illustrator).

-Prerequisites: ART 322 and Junior or above status.
-ART 322 and Junior or above status
+Prerequisites: ART 322 and Junior or above status

-Preparation of the student's senior art exhibit and portfolio is required of all art majors.
+Preparation of the student's senior art exhibit and portfolio is required of studio option, graphic design option, art education majors.
 Students will be evaluated on poster design, publicity, pictorial display, gallery arrangement, creativity and craftsmanship in a broad range of media.
-Prerequisite: permission of instructor.

 Add Consent: Department Consent